Home

 It also offers reservations on sub-orbital flights when they become available in a few years.
 The pricing is around $100k.
 Space Adventures has said in the past that about 100 people have either placed deposits of a few thousand dollars or paid the full amount.

-In August of 2005, the company announced that it had arranged with the Russian space agency for a system to fly two passengers around the Moon for $100M a seat.
+Since 2005, the company has marketed plan with the Russian space agency for a Soyuz system to fly two passengers around the Moon for $100M a seat.
 More info here:

 Incredible Adventures